Philippe Charlier: Early life and education

 Charlier was born in Meaux on 25 June 1977.
 His father is a doctor, his mother a pharmacist.
-He made his first dig at the age of 10, when he found a human skull.
+He was raised with an awareness of classical antiquity and at the age of 6 he dug up a mole's skeleton, followed by a human skull at the age of 10.
 He studied archaeology and art history at the Michelet Institute and was part of the forensic department at Raymond Poincaré University Hospital.
-His work has focused on the study of the remains of Richard Lionheart, Agnès Sorel, Fulk III, Count of Anjou, Diane de Poitiers, relics of Louis IX scattered in France, false relics of Joan of Arc, and the presumed head of Henry IV.
-In 2017, he reconfirmed the authenticity of Adolf Hitler's dental remains.